OpenWaterFoundation/owf-tstool-googledrive-plugin/doc-user-mkdocs-project/docs/appendix-enable-api/enable-api.md

 # TSTool / Enable API #

+**This documentation is under development as the plugin is tested in multiple Google Drive accounts.**

 This appendix describes how to enable the Google Drive API, which is necessary to enable Google Drive plugin features.
+Enabling the API typically requires administrative privileges for the Google account manager for an organization.

 *   [Overview](#overview)
 *   [Enable API](#enable-api)